IATI/bulk-data-service/README.md

 For this to work, you need to put the secrets you want to use in `azure-deployment/manual-azure-deploy-secrets.env` and the variables you want to use in `azure-deployment/manual-azure-deploy-variables.env`.
 These is an example of each of these files that can be used as a starting point.

-### Manually building the docker image (to test/develop the deployment setup)
+### Manually building the docker image

+It is sometimes useful for testing/debugging to manually build the docker image.

-You can build the docker image using the following command, replacing `INSTANCE_NAME` with the relevant instance:
+You can do so using the following command, replacing `INSTANCE_NAME` with the relevant instance:

 ```bash
 docker build . -t criati.azurecr.io/bulk-data-service-INSTANCE_NAME